by Melinda Pillsbury-Foster

 1993 – Anomalies, and Questions, Emerge

 Who was to supervise its operation after “Registration”?
 What coherence did this “enterprise” have ASIDE FROM the Registration Statement?
 Would anyone ever recognize it as a “business?”
 If so, how and why?
-Lincoln was puzzled and perplexed, and not satisfied with any of the answers he was getting.
+X was puzzled and perplexed, and not satisfied with any of the answers he was getting.

 The SEC did not appear to inquire into post-issuance management or maintenance of the pool of assets.
 Once “securitized” the notes would still be handled by individual originators or assigned to servicers.
-Lincoln asked “what was there left to be assigned or handled once the notes and mortgages were pooled?”
+Linc asked “what was there left to be assigned or handled once the notes and mortgages were pooled?”

 The SEC is charged with protecting small individuals and the corporate investor.